Conductivity Enhancement in a Diffusive Fermi Liquid due to Bose-Einstein Condensation of Magnons

-Quantum conductivity corrections in disordered metals are typically computed for single-layer systems, where conduction electrons and spin fluctuations co-occupy the same volume.
-In this Letter, we theoretically study the dc conductivity of a disordered 2D metal when it is exchanged-coupled to a ferromagnetic insulator: we are interested in a {\em bilayer} system as depicted in Fig.~\ref{fig1}.
-We then monitor the conductivity of the metal as the collective spin excitations of the ferromagnet | the spin-1 magnons | undergo Bose-Einstein condensation (BEC)~\cite{nikuniPRL00,riceSCI02,giamarchiNATP08}.
-We find that this BEC of magnons leads to a singular correction to the Drude conductivity with a $\ln(k_BT/\De)$ divergence as $\De\rightarrow0$, where $T$ is the bilayer temperature and $\De$ is the magnon gap quantifying the distance to the BEC critical point.
-The correction is {\em metallic} and thus counteracts the tendency of the disordered 2D metal to localize.
-A corollary of this finding is that a conductivity measurement on the adjacent metal at a fixed bilayer temperature can probe the BEC transition in the magnetic insulator through the detection of this logarithmic divergence.
-While magnon BECs in quantum magnets are typically probed using, e.g., magnetic susceptibility, specific heat, and magnetocaloric measurements~\cite{zapfRMP14}, this work proposes an alternative all-electrical probe of the onset of a magnon BEC.
+In this Letter, we theoretically address this problem by studying the conductivity of a disordered 2D metal when it is exchanged-coupled to a FI as depicted in Fig.~\ref{fig1}.
+We monitor the conductivity of the metal as the spin-1 magnons undergo BEC~\cite{nikuniPRL00,riceSCI02,giamarchiNATP08}.
+We find that this BEC transition leads to a sharp enhancement in the conductivity as $\De\rightarrow0$, where $\De$ is the distance to the BEC critical point.
+However, this enhancement is non-singular and is therefore distinct from the singular logarithmic corrections studied in the past~\cite{kimPRB03,paulPRL05,paulPRB08}.
+That said, this enhancement can be of order $10{\rm m\W}$ for a certain FI at $\De\approx0$ and should be detectable.
+A corollary of this finding is that a conductivity measurement on the adjacent metal at a fixed bilayer temperature can probe the BEC transition in the magnetic insulator through the detection of this sharp conductivity enhancement.
+While magnon BECs in quantum magnets are typically probed using, e.g., magnetic susceptibility, specific heat, and magnetocaloric measurements~\cite{zapfRMP14}, this work proposes an alternative probe of the onset of a magnon BEC based on charge transport measurements.